null

 Bermudagrass

 Bermudagrass makes for a nice home lawn because it can tolerate a very low mowing height, which is also a reason it is widely used on golf courses in the South.
 It spreads by both stolons (above ground) and rhizomes (below ground), which helps it to form a thick, dense turf.
-It is usually found in the South, but may grow as far north as Kansas City.
+It is usually found in the South, but it may grow as far north as Kansas City.
 Its maintenance requirements (fertilizing, watering, mowing) are high.

-Blade: Sharp, pointed, 1/8" wide
+Blade: Sharp, pointed, 1/8 inch wide

 Color/Texture: Deep green, dense